 As you reach the bottom lock you should be able to make out the tower of Holy Trinity Church in Wordsley.
 This church contains the graves of many people associated with the glass industry.

 From the bridge turn right onto the towpath of the Main Line of the Stourbridge Cana.
-Continue up the flight of lock.
+Continue up the flight of locks.
 Stop when you reach Lock 13.

 12 Decline, fall and renaissance